 Marvin Avenue will serve as the primary E-W connector road within the proposed development, with a right-of-way (ROW) of 19 m, extending from Sixth Line (31 m ROW, Arterial Road) to Preserve Drive (22m ROW, Avenue).
 It will consist of 2 travel lanes, 1 parking lane and a 4.55 m boulevard.
+One lane with a planned ROW of 7.5 m is proposed to provide garage access for the rear lane townhouse units.
 All other streets will be local roads with a 17 m ROW.
 These local roads will be designed to provide 2 travel lanes and 1 parking lane, as illustrated on Figure 8- Parking Management Plan.
-Driveways along Preserve Drive ways along Preserve Drive have been consolidated to limit the number of curb cuts required and vehicular access points and to maximize the availability of on-street parking opportunities
+No individual driveways are provided along Preserve Drive to maximize the availability of on-street parking opportunities.